At home

 An online shop has delivered something that doesn’t match my order.
 I’ve tried to contact the shop at the address provided, but I haven’t had a reply.
 What can I do?

-In most cases, you’re going to need a lot of time and patience.
+Cases like this usually take up a lot of time and energy.
 If you’ve chosen the Online Shopping module as part of Cyber Plus insurance, we’ll take care of the hard work for you.
 Simply send us the necessary documentation via our platform, such as the order confirmation, invoice, etc., and we’ll contact the shop on your behalf to sort out the problem.
 If that doesn’t work, we can hand the matter over to AXA-ARAG at your request.
-If legal action doesn’t get the result you want either, perhaps because the fake shop no longer exists, AXA covers the financial loss you incurred.
+If legal action doesn’t get the result you want either, perhaps because the online or fake shop no longer exists, AXA covers the financial loss you incurred.

 Have you ever fallen victim to a fake shop?